pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 12        */
 13    }
 14}];
 ```

 ## Delete messages from history (builder pattern)

+##### Requires Message Persistence

-Requires Message Persistence.
-Also enable Delete-From-History and use a secret key.
+Enable in Admin Portal.
+Also enable Delete-From-History and initialize the SDK with a secret key.

 ### Method(s)